-Things can get stuffy fast when your air conditioner won't turn on in Cocoa.
+Things can get stuffy fast when your air conditioner won't turn on in Melbourne.
 Thankfully, Service Experts Heating & Air Conditioning is here to help you remain cool, even when your AC isn't running properly.
 Here are eight potential reasons why your air conditioner won't turn on and how to fix them.

 1) Check the Thermostat